-In the original gnostic myths, the God of the Old Testament, code-named the Demiurge, is placed far below Man in the hierarchy of the divine, far below the true God who, being all and nothing simultaneously, transcends all dimensions of thought, existence, and personhood.20 The God of Moses is the villain of the piece, an evilminded or at best clumsy imitator of the true God.
+In the original gnostic myths, the God of the Old Testament, code-named the Demiurge, is placed far below Man in the hierarchy of the divine, far below the true God who, being all and nothing all at once, transcends all dimensions of thought, existence and personhood.19 The God of Moses is indeed the villain of the piece, an evil-minded or at best clumsy imitator of the true God.
 His crime is to have captured the divine spirit of Man in the material world.
-Thus, the "true Man" lives in captivity in the earthly realm created by that false God of matter.
-There, Man can live only the life of a finite, mortal, particular individual, whereas his true nature is that of an infinite, immortal, universal being.
+Thus, the 'true Man' lives in captivity in the earthly realm created by that false God of matter.
+There Man can live only the life of a finite, mortal particular individual, whereas his true nature is that of an infinite, immortal, universal being.
 Human procreation and worldly institutions such as the family and private property further serve to scatter the divine element among its material containers, thus exacerbating men's alienation from their true nature and forcing them into ceaseless conflict.